 My five primary goals for Waco include:

-In my time on Council, the City has attracted over 33 new businesses, $3.2 Billion of new investment, 4,300 jobs.
-These new businesses expand the tax base, and create a ripple effect in the local economy that benefits all Wacoans.
+In my time on Council, the City has attracted over 40 new businesses, $4 Billion of new investment, and 4,500 new jobs.
+These new businesses provide higher paying jobs for our residents, expand the City’s tax base, and create a ripple effect in the local economy that benefits all Wacoans.
+The City is also working to improve Quality of Life with a focus on parks and trails improvements throughout Waco.

 LOWER TAX RATES AND IMPROVED OPERATIONAL EFFICIENCY:

-City Tax Rates have been lowered in each of the last two years, and in 2022, the City materially increased the Exemptions for Homesteads and “Over 65” Homeowners, which benefitted 80% of all Waco residents.
+City Tax Rates have not been raised in my time on council; and the City has materially increased the Exemptions for Homesteads and for Homeowners “Over 65”, which benefitted 80% of all Waco residents.
 The City’s operational processes are constantly being reviewed and improved, allowing for a more efficient delivery of City services.

 I am committed to delivering good streets and sidewalks for the City, as well as dependable water, wastewater, and solid waste services.
 Budgets have necessarily increased in response to needed infrastructure repairs and improvements in our City.
-Although we sometimes now encounter a jungle of “Orange Cones” at these construction sites, I want to be intentional, efficient, and thoughtful as we upgrade Waco’s infrastructure.
+I will continue to be intentional, efficient, and thoughtful as we upgrade Waco’s infrastructure.

 STRONG POLICE AND FIRE PROTECTION:

-Over the last 6 years, the City has increased its personnel in the Police and Fire Departments by 10%, allowing for better law enforcement presence, a better focus on relational policing, more rapid fire response times, and overall improved safety for Waco residents.
-The City is also incorporating better Behavioral Health practices in order to provide a more efficient delivery of safety services.
+Waco’s crime rate is the lowest in over 30 years.
+Our investment in both the Police and Fire Departments has focused on better law enforcement presence, relational policing, faster fire response times, and overall improved safety for Waco residents.
+The City has incorporated Behavioral Health practices in order to provide a more efficient delivery of safety services.

-Downtown Waco is again becoming a source of pride for the City, as visitors from all over the world engage in the Waco experience and they see how beautiful the City and its people are.
-Strategic public/private projects are setting the stage for a new Baylor Basketball Pavilion, new living units on University Parks, a half-dozen new hotels, a greatly improved Elm Avenue, a vibrant public arts scene, a beautifully transformed Riverwalk, new exhibits and sculptures at the Cameron Park Zoo, and a significant preservation project on our landmark Suspension Bridge.
+Downtown Waco is again becoming a source of pride for the City, as visitors from all over the world engage in the Waco experience.
+Strategic public/private projects downtown have generated a new Baylor Basketball Pavilion area, over 400 new living units on University Parks, a half-dozen new hotels, new restaurants and night life, and a vibrant public arts scene.